Daimler trucks boss braces for prolonged Brazil slump

-HAMBURG German truckmaker Daimler (DAIGn.DE) is bracing for a prolonged slump in Brazil as shrinking growth in Latin America's largest economy and corruption probes weigh down business.
+HAMBURG, Sept 11 German truckmaker Daimler is bracing for a prolonged slump in Brazil as shrinking growth in Latin America's largest economy and corruption probes weigh down business.

 "I expect no fundamental recovery in the next years," Daimler trucks chief Wolfgang Bernhard told reporters at a briefing late on Thursday.